shola/subs-zero/README.md

 subs-zero
 =========

-Web app to display subreddit data
+Web app to display images and captions from the r/Funny subreddit.

 Note: must use the h2s/reddit-api-client library and the latest version of PHP.